GandhiCloudLab/wcare-web/pipeline/readme.md

 ### 2. Run Pipeline for Wcare Finanace

-Repeat the above steps for Finanance microservice.
+Repeat the above steps for Finance microservice.
 But you need to the below parameters.

 ```
 git-source-repo = https://github.com/GandhiCloudLab/wcare-finance